Article Updated on September 2022.

 One Runner can have multiple tags or no tags at all.

 It’s worth remembering that Gitlab Runner Tag is an optional configuration.
 At the same time, we can assign multiple Tags for one specific Runner.

 Only Administrators can assign Tags to the Runners.

 How to configure Gitlab Runner Tags?

-We have two approaches to configure a new Tag on the Runner.
+We have two approaches to configuring a new Tag on the Runner.

 Let’s see more details about both approaches.